 ANNOUNCED CANDIDATES- Any individual who has made a formal announcement of his or her candidacy for a state or local elected public office or who has formally qualified to seek election to public office in a primary or general election in Tennessee is required to report to the appropriate agency.

-CANDIDATES EXEMPTED- A local candidate may be exempt from the Campaign Financial Disclosure Act’s requirements if he or she is seeking a public office for which the service is part-time and for which the compensation is less than five hundred dollars ($500) per month.
-This exemption does not apply if the public office being sought is that of a chief administrative officer or if the candidate spends more than one thousand dollars ($1000) seeking election to the public office.
+CANDIDATES EXEMPTED- A local candidate may be exempt from the Campaign Financial Disclosure Act’s requirements if he or she is seeking a public office for which the service is part-time and for which the compensation is less than five hundred dollars ($1000) per month.
+This exemption does not apply if the public office being sought is that of a Mayor or chief administrative officer or if the candidate spends more than one thousand dollars ($1000) seeking election to the public office.

 Where must candidates file reports?